On the use of electrical conductivity measurements in citizen science monitoring of “pollution” of surface waters in the Halifax NS region 24Jun2026

 and the related page:

-In regard to using EC levels as a measure of “pollution” in the Halifax NS region, view item 6.
-(EC AS A MEASURE OF POLLUTION IN THE HALIFAX AREA) on the EC Notes page.
+In regard to pollution in the Halifax Region specifically, view item 6.
+EC as a measure of pollution in the Halifax Region on the EC Notes page.

 Volunteer Charles B. conducting measurements on Governor’s Brook (Williams Lake Watershed) Nov 30, 2022